Student Loan Options: What is Refinancing vs. Consolidation?

 Private loan consolidation

 Similar to federal consolidation, a private consolidation loan allows a borrower to combine multiple loans into one and can offer the potential benefits listed above.
 However, the interest rate you receive is not a weighted average of your existing loans’ rates.
-Instead, a private lender will typically use your credit score and other relevant financial information to give you a new interest rate on your consolidation loan, then use that loan to pay off your other loans.
+Instead, a private lender will typically take a look at your history of dealing with debt and relevant financial information to give you a new interest rate on your consolidation loan, then use that loan to pay off your other loans.

 Student loan refinancing

 As we just established, refinancing is when you apply for a loan under new terms and use that loan to pay off one or more existing student loans.
-If your financial situation and credit score have improved since you first took out your loans, you may be able to refinance them at a lower interest rate, which can potentially allow you to:
+If your financial situation has improved since you first took out your loans, you may be able to refinance student loans at a lower interest rate, which can potentially allow you to:

-- Enjoy the benefits of consolidation (e.g. one simplified monthly bill).
+5. Enjoy the benefits of consolidation (e.g., one simplified monthly bill).

 Unlike consolidation, refinancing is only available from private lenders, and a common misconception is that it’s only available for private student loans.
-But while most private lenders won’t allow you to combine federal loans with your private ones, SoFi is actually focused on allowing borrowers to do just that.
+But while most private lenders won’t allow you to combine federal loans with your private ones, SoFi allows borrowers to do just that.

 As to whether you should combine federal and private loans, the answer depends on your situation.
-Some federal loans offer certain benefits and protections (such as Public Service Loan Forgiveness or Income Based Repayment) that do not transfer to private lenders.
+Federal loans offer certain benefits and protections (such as Public Service Loan Forgiveness and income-driven repayment plans) that do not transfer to private lenders.
 If you’re considering refinancing, you should first take a look at your federal loans to see if any of these benefits apply to you.

-If you don’t anticipate needing or qualifying for federal loan benefits, getting a lower rate is the next important thing.
-For example, many borrowers come to SoFi to refinance high interest rate unsubsidized Direct Loans and Graduate PLUS loans.
-The average SoFi borrower saves $11,783.*
+If you don’t anticipate needing or qualifying for federal loan benefits, getting a lower rate can save you a significant sum.
+For example, the average SoFi borrower saves about $14k1.

-So should you consolidate or refinance, or neither?
-Now that you know how the two options compare, you’ll be better equipped to answer that question.
+So should you consolidate, refinance – or neither?
+Now that you know how these two student loan options compare, you’ll be better equipped to answer that question.